What is the Defrost Mode On Your Heat Pump?

 - Indoor and outdoor fans will pause.

-- The compressor continues running, often louder than usual.
+- The compressor keeps running, sometimes louder than usual.

-- Steam or “smoke” from the outdoor unit (this is just steam, not smoke).
+- Steam or “smoke” may appear from the outdoor unit (don’t worry, this is just steam).

 Tips to Keep Your Home Warm During the Defrost Cycle